swiftlang/swift-org-website/website/index.md

 Swift.org website goals include:

-* Welcome newcomers with friendly information about Swift
+* Welcome newcomers with friendly information about Swift.
-* Help visitors of all skill levels get started developing with Swift
+* Help visitors of all skill levels get started developing with Swift.
-* Document the language, libraries, and best practices
+* Document the language, libraries, and best practices.
-* Announce new features, APIs, and tooling improvements
+* Announce new features, APIs, and tooling improvements.
-* Provide a safe, friendly place to interact with fellow Swift developers
+* Provide a safe, friendly place to interact with fellow Swift developers.
-* Promote activities occurring anywhere within the community
+* Promote activities occurring anywhere within the community.
-* Support collaboration and evolution in building the Swift ecosystem
+* Support collaboration and evolution in building the Swift ecosystem.

 ## Community Participation